-Memorial Day Weekend Campers Aren’t Bothered by wet Weather
+Memorial Day Weekend Campers Aren’t Bothered by Wet Weather

 Memorial Day weekend campers are usually greeted by warm weather.
 Instead, campers had to make sure they could stay warm.

 Karen Goulart of Citrus Heights was a part of an advanced party of 16 family campers.
-She said, “there were some posts on Facebook; it’s raining, what are we doing??
+She said, “there were some posts on Facebook; it’s raining, what are we doing?
 But we’ll just truck on through it.”

 Karen Andrade’s priority was to put up a tent to keep her camping supplies dry.